c-BIG/NPM-sample-qc/README.rst

 **Metrics calculation**

-The current workflow combines widely-used third-party tools (samtools, bcftools, picard, VerifyBamID2) and custom scripts (e.g. count_variants.py) to obtain a rich set of QC metrics.
+The current workflow combines widely-used third-party tools (samtools, picard) and custom scripts.
 Full details on which processes are run/when can be found in the actual workflow definition (``main.nf``).
 We also provide an example dag for a more visual representation (``tests/example_dag.pdf``).

 **Metrics parsing**

 Next, output files from each individual tool are parsed and combined into a single json file.
-This is done by calling MultiQC_NPM_, a MultiQC_ plugin that extends the base tool to support additional files (e.g. outputs from bcftools gtcheck, picard CollectQualityYieldMetrics and count_variants.py).
+This is done by calling MultiQC, a MultiQC_ plugin that extends the base tool to support additional files.

 .. _MultiQC_NPM: https://github.com/c-BIG/MultiQC_NPM/
 .. _MultiQC: https://github.com/ewels/MultiQC